 At the end of Legion Quest, it appeared that the world was going to end.
 Not being able to bear the idea that she might die without ever kissing the man she loves, Rogue kisses Gambit.
 This puts Gambit into a coma for three weeks.
 When he awakens he learns that Rogue has run off, and decides to follow her, fearing that she may of learned his darkest secret.
-He confronts Rogue in a abandoned theatre.
+He confronts Rogue in a abandoned theater.
 She doesn't know Gambit's shame, but she begs him to tell her.
 He can't.
 Not being able to say it, Gambit offers to kiss her, touch her, share all of his thoughts and his life with her, but Rogue doesn't want to do it.
 She says that she needs some time to herself and leaves him alone with a broken heart.

 Le Diable Blanc travels to London to get to the bottom of a series of brutal murders reminiscent to the ones perpetrated by Jack the Ripper.
 The fifth victim is an old acquaintance of Gambit, detective Elizabeth Davies.
 After doing some research, Remy stumbles into what appears to be the sixth victim who turns out to be an undercover agent.
 In the middle of the confrontation between Gambit and the police a prime suspect emerges: Wolverine.